awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.Redshift.md

 1. For **This account**, choose the available users you want to perform cryptographic operations on Amazon Redshift targets\.
 Also choose the role that you previously created in **Roles** to enable access to encrypt Amazon Redshift target objects, for example `DMS-Redshift-endpoint-access-role`\)\.

 1. If you want to add other accounts not listed to have this same access, for **Other AWS accounts**, choose **Add another AWS account**, then choose **Next**\.
 The **Review and edit key policy** page opens, showing the JSON for the key policy that you can review and edit by typing into the existing JSON\.
 Here, you can see where the key policy references the role and users \(for example, `Admin` and `User1`\) that you chose in the previous step\.
-You can also see the different key actions permitted for the different principals \(users and roles\), as shown in the example following\.
+You can also see the different key actions permitted for the different principals \(users and roles\), as shown in the following example\.

    ```
    {